 Photo by Tony Stromberg.

-It's long past time for Congress to pass the Safeguard American Food Exports Act, H.R.
-3355, which would ban horse slaughter in the United States and the transportation of American horses out of the country for slaughter.
+It's long past time for Congress to pass the Save America’s Forgotten Equines Act, H.R.
+3355 / S. 2732, which would ban horse slaughter in the United States and the transportation of American horses out of the country for slaughter.
+Thousands of domestic horses and wild horses that once roamed freely on our public lands are exported to Mexico or Canada for slaughter each year.
+In 2020, nearly 37,000 American horses were shipped to their deaths.

 Polls consistently show that about 80 percent of Americans strongly oppose horse slaughter.
 But until a federal ban on horse slaughter and the sale and transport of equines for the purpose of slaughter is passed once and for all, America’s wild and domestic equines are vulnerable to irresponsible breeding, abusive management, suffering, and often terrifying deaths in substandard conditions.